College Teaching Certificate Pre-2016 Requirements

-In fall 2016, new requirements for the CTC took effect.
-Graduate students and postdocs who began at UChicago in fall 2016 or later must satisfy the revised requirements.
-Graduate students and postdocs who entered UChicago before fall 2016 may choose to earn their teaching certificate following the current requirements OR the pre-2016 requirements outlined below.
+In Autumn 2016, we implemented new requirements for the College Teaching Certificate.
+Graduate students and postdocs who began at UChicago in Autumn 2016 or later must satisfy the revised requirements.
+Graduate students and postdocs who entered UChicago before Autumn 2016 may choose to earn their teaching certificate following the current requirements OR the pre-2016 requirements outlined below.

 * Please note that TA prep courses do not count as an advanced pedagogy course in your department.